 Rotating Ring Disk Electrode (RRDE)

-A rotating ring disk electrode (RRDE) is a powerful electrochemical electrode that consists of two concentric, independently controlled electrodes with a central disk and a surrounding ring, separated by an insulator.
+The rotating ring disk electrode (RRDE) is a powerful electrochemical electrode that consists of two concentric, independently controlled electrodes with a central disk and a surrounding ring, separated by an insulator.
 The central disk serves as the primary and the ring serves as the secondary working electrode, respectively.
-The central disk and the ring rotates together to create a controlled flow that pulls reactants to the disk and then carries the disk's products radially outwards to the ring.
+By rotating together, the central disk and the ring create a controlled flow that pulls reactants to the disk and then carries them radially outwards to the ring.
 RRDE is engaged to study reaction mechanisms by generating products at the disk and detecting them at the ring, revealing intermediates and quantifying reaction pathways.
-The RRDE takes advantage of the high product concentration near the electrode surface to detect products in situ at the ring.

-Rotating ring disk electrode as a quantitative in situ electroanalytical detection tool is widely used in fuel cell catalysis like oxygen reduction reaction (ORR), sensor development, corrosion studies, electroplating, and understanding fundamental redox chemistry, allowing simultaneous measurement of products/intermediates at the ring and reactants at the disk.
+As a quantitative in situ electroanalytical detection tool, a rotating disk electrode can be used in fuel cell catalysis like oxygen reduction reactions (ORR), sensor development, corrosion studies, electroplating, and understanding fundamental redox chemistry.
 They help determine reaction steps, selectivity, diffusion coefficients, and catalyst efficiency by separating kinetic and mass transfer effects, making them vital for catalysis research and advanced materials science.
+The Ossila Rotating Ring Disk Electrode is compatible with relevant Pine products*.

 | RRDE Electrode Glassy Carbon Diameter | 5.61 mm |